 YouTube, where most vloggers host their content, is the second largest social network and the second most visited website on the internet after Google.
 As they’re part of the Google family, videos uploaded to YouTube can also pack a mighty SEO punch.

 Most importantly, YouTube is where your audience spends a huge amount of time online.
-Recent reports show that viewers spend one billion hours on YouTube daily — more than Netflix and Facebook Video combined.
+Reports show that viewers spend one billion hours on YouTube daily — more than Netflix and Facebook Video combined.
 Videos appeal to us because we’re a visual species, and we’re also increasingly short on time (with attention spans to match).

 Essential vlogging equipment